Guidance, organisations and contacts

 Coventry Rise

-Coventry’s Rise team is made up of 15 separate teams each led by mental health specialists, supporting children 0-18 years.
-Rise services include:
+Coventry’s Rise team is made up of a number of different services, each led by mental health specialists, who work with other local services such as schools to support you.

 Contact the RISE navigation hub